 Effective Oct.
 19, 2013

 No matter how many people play Mega Millions, the chances of winning never change.
 The chances of winning are based on the amount of number combinations, not the number of players.
 Quick Pick tickets are generated randomly by the terminal at the retailer, and there is no central computer that is controlling ticket generation.
-The chances of buying a Mega Millions ticket with the same numbers as someone else are the same as the chances of winning the jackpot -- about 1 in 258.9 million.

 Many people ask us to explain how their chances of winning are determined.
 So, let's start at the beginning!